SiemensIndustrialEdgeITA/signal-generator/README.md

 ## Usage

 This project is still under construction.
-As a first step a simple connection and streaming of constant data to the broker will be possible as follows:
+As a first step a simple connection and streaming of linear data to the broker will be possible as follows:

 - 1 datapoint/sec
 - simpleJson schema: